zahradeenie/server/README.md

 Elixir strings are binary. same length may have different bites because of special characters. learn more on this.

+Module constants can be used to hold data that can be used by any function within a module.
+It's defined at the top of the module and has the following syntax: `@constant_name [x, y]`

 ## Installation